textyly/crossly.data/README.md

 ## Threads

+Array of threads.
 Each thread defines how it will look and behave:

 - **`name`**: Label or code (e.g. DMC thread code).
 - **`color`**: Hex or named color (e.g. "#ff0000").